Grauenwolf/BrimstoneMissions/DocumentationDocNet/Maps.md

 ### Lantern

-The lantern works through a gateway as if the tiles were adjecent.
+The lantern works through a gateway as if the tiles were adjacent.